 3. Small Group tasks

-Here are two great small group task examples:
+Here are some great small group task examples:

 4. Partner arm swings

 Have the children find a partner and hold hands.
 Now, they’ll swing their clasp hands slowly with slow notes and rise higher on the high notes.